liamca/AzureSearchComplexTypes/README.md

-# AzureSearchComplexTypes
+# Azure Search Complex Types
-How to support complex data types in Azure Search
+Demonstration on how to integrate complex data types with parent child relationships into Azure Search.